 Congenital Neck and Back Abnormalities

-Other causes include spinal abnormalities, such as Klippel-Feil syndrome (fusion of the cervical vertebrae, short neck, and low hairline, often with urinary tract abnormalities) or atlanto-occipital fusion.
-CNS tumors, bulbar palsies, and ocular dysfunction are common neurologic causes but are rarely present at birth.
+Other causes of congenital torticollis include spinal abnormalities, such as Klippel-Feil syndrome (fusion of the cervical vertebrae, short neck, and low hairline, often with urinary tract abnormalities) or atlanto-occipital fusion.
+Central nervous system tumors, bulbar palsies, and ocular dysfunction are common neurologic causes but are rarely present at birth.
 Fractures, dislocations, or subluxations of the cervical spine (especially C1 and C2) or odontoid abnormalities are rare but serious causes; permanent neurologic damage may result from spinal cord injury.

 Cervical imaging should be done to exclude bony causes, which may require stabilization.

 When torticollis is due to birth trauma, frequent passive SCM stretching (rotating the head and stretching the neck laterally to the opposite side) is indicated.
 Injections of botulinum toxin into the SCM may help in refractory cases.